- How To Use

-- 2" diameter x 1" wide x 1/4" shaft (best used with air die grinder, but can be used on a drill with decent results)
+- 1/4" shaft (best used with a die grinder, can be used on a high speed drill too)

-- Perfect for cleaning parts like crankcases, clutch covers, triple clamps, and linkage pieces
+- Perfect for cleaning parts like crankcases, clutch covers, triple clamps, and linkage pieces, 2" wide works great on swingarms and frames

 - Achieves a brushed type finish, use the Flap Wheels for scratch removal and shaping